wise-r/R-Training/Chapter01/Assignment01.md

 # Assignment 01 for R-Training Project

-This assignment surves as your very first step into the R world.
+This assignment serves as your very first step into the R world.
 You will know what kind of development environments you can work in with the R Programming Language, the appearance of the language itself and how it has evolved, and the proliferate and supportive community that makes R a widely accepted necessity for data-oriented problems.

 ## RGUI